HLevering/python-smart-injector/docs/usage.rst

     from smart_injector import Lifetime

-    class MyContainer(StaticContainer):
-        def configure(self, config: Config):
+    def configure(config: Config):
         # use config's set_lifetime method to specify an objects lifetime
         config.set_lifetime(A, lifetime=Lifetime.SINGLETON)
         # now there will be only one object of type A, which will be inserted wherever an object A is needed
         config.set_lifetime(B, lifetime=Lifetime.TRANSIENT)
         # everytime a new object B is created.
 This is the default behaviour for all types

-    container = create_container(MyContainer)
+    container = create_container(configure)
     a1 = container.get(A)
     a2 = container.get(A)
     b1 = container.get(B)